 Save The Date

-December 14, 2017 Public Interest Law Day CLE Program and Public Interest Section Awards Ceremony and Reception
+Thursday, December 6, Public Interest Law Day CLE Program (at Duane Morris) and the Public Interest Section Annual Awards Ceremony and Reception (at Thomas Kline Institute of Trial Advocacy).
+Details TBA.

 Click here to listen to a podcast of Georgetown University Law Center Professor and author Peter Edelman discuss poverty in America at a program co-sponsored by the Public Interest Section on Feb.
 28. 2013.
 Community Legal Services presents "Recent Changes to Programs Administered by the Department of Public Welfare" on July 26, 2012.
 Click here to listen.
 The Law School Outreach Committee's Summer Brown Bag lunch program on fellowships on June 7, 2012.
 Click here to listen.
 Listen to author Amy Bach addresses a Public Interest Section plenary session on April 13, 2010: click here.
 Listen to the April 29, 2009, plenary meeting on Systemic Advocacy: click here Listen to the April 10, 2008, plenary meeting of the Public Interest Section and the Pennsylvania Bar Association: "Civil Gideon: A Right to Counsel in Civil Cases"

 Each year, the Public Interest Section of the Philadelphia Bar Association honors a legal services advocate or public defender with the The Bending the ARC Award.
 The award-winner must work for, or be associated with, an organization whose purpose is to serve persons who cannot afford to pay for legal representation, or be a public-interest lawyer working with a nonprofit organization serving a charitable or public interest purpose.